sebhildebrandt/systeminformation/README.md

 USB Logo are trademarks of USB Implementation Forum, Bluetooth and Bluetooth Logo are trademarks of Bluetooth SIG, Android is a trademark of Google LLC, Parallels is a trademarks of Parallels International GmbH.
 Bun is a trademark of Codeblog Corp.
-Deno is a trademark of Deno Land Inc.
+Deno is a trademark of Deno Land Inc. Arm is a trademark of Arm Limited.

 All other trademarks are the property of their respective owners.